ggydush/campsites/README.md

                                   Reservation API to use  [default:
                                   recreation.gov]

-  --check_every INTEGER           Minutes to wait before checking again
+  --check-every INTEGER           Minutes to wait before checking again
-                                  [default: 60]
+                                  [default: 5]

-  --require_same_site             Require campsite to be the same over all
+  --require-same-site             Require campsite to be the same over all
                                   nights (no switching campsites)

-  --notify                        Send text message if campsite is available --help                          Show this message and exit.
+  --ignore TEXT                   Specific campsite name to ignore --notify                        Send text message if campsite is available --calendar-date TEXT            Specific date to start reservation
+                                  mm/dd/yyyy (can specify multiple)

+  --sub-campground TEXT           Some campgrounds have sub-campgrounds that
+                                  you can specify with this argument

+  --help                          Show this message and exit.
   ```